Dknapik/McGill-MATH387-Practice/README.md

-# McGill University MATH 387 (Honours Numerical Analysis)
+# [McGill University] MATH387 Honours Numerical Analysis
-Handwritten solutions to practice problems for Math 387 theory portion of exam.
+Some handwritten solutions to practice problems for the theory portion of exam.